Los Angeles Memorial Coliseum: Major League Baseball

 Late that season, the screen figured in the National League pennant race.
 When the Braves were playing the Dodgers at the Coliseum on September 15, 1959, Joe Adcock hit a ball that cleared the screen but hit a steel girder behind it and got stuck in the mesh.
 According to ground rules, this should have been a home run.
 However, the umpires ruled it a ground-rule double.
 The fans shook the screen, causing the ball to fall into the seats.
 The umpires changed the call to a homer, only to rule it a ground-rule double while Adcock was left stranded on second.
 The game was tied at the end of nine innings, and the Dodgers won in the tenth inning.
 At the end of the regular season, the Dodgers and Braves finished in a tie.
 The Dodgers won the ensuing playoff and went on to win the World Series.

 Although less than ideal for baseball due to its poor sight lines and short dimensions (left field at 251 ft and power alleys at 320 ft), the Coliseum was ideally suited for large paying crowds.
-Each of the three games of the 1959 World Series drew over 92,000 fans, with game five drawing 92,706, a record unlikely to be seriously threatened anytime soon given the smaller seating capacities of today's baseball parks.
+Each of the three games of the 1959 World Series drew over 92,000 fans, with game five drawing 92,706, a record unlikely to be seriously threatened anytime soon given the smaller seating capacities of modern baseball parks.
 In May 1959, an exhibition game between the Dodgers and the New York Yankees in honor of legendary catcher Roy Campanella drew 93,103, the largest crowd ever to see a baseball game in the Western Hemisphere until a 2008 exhibition game between the Los Angeles Dodgers and the Boston Red Sox to mark the 50th anniversary of MLB in Los Angeles.
 The Coliseum also hosted the second 1959 MLB All-Star Game.

-The Coliseum was also the site of John F. Kennedy's memorable acceptance speech at the 1960 Democratic National Convention.
-It was during that speech that Kennedy first used the term "the New Frontier".